How Liberal Media Turned on Shamed Senator Al Franken

-As PBS scrubs him from a David Letterman tribute, and after his drubbing from ‘SNL,’ there is no let-up for Al Franken in the fallout from his sexual misconduct scandal.

-There are two things you won’t see on Monday night’s PBS broadcast of the star-studded Mark Twain Award ceremony at Washington’s Kennedy Center honoring David Letterman.
+There are two things you won’t see on Monday night’s PBS broadcast of the star-studded Mark Twain Prize ceremony at Washington’s Kennedy Center honoring David Letterman.

-The first is the tribute to the retired late-night talk show host by his longtime friend Al Franken, the erstwhile Saturday Night Live comedy writer and performer—now a second-term Democratic senator from Minnesota—who has suddenly found himself accused of sexually-charged misconduct by two different women.
+The first is the tribute to the retired late-night talk show host by his longtime friend Al Franken, the erstwhile Saturday Night Live comedy writer and performer—now a second-term Democratic senator from Minnesota—who has suddenly found himself accused of sexually charged misconduct by two different women.

-The second thing you won’t see, apparently also not appropriately humorous, is Letterman’s famous on-air confession, in the midst of a $2 million blackmail attempt against him in late September and early October of 2009, that he did “creepy things…with women who work with me on this show…that I have had sex with women who work for me on this show.”
+The second thing you won’t see, apparently also not appropriately humorous, is Letterman’s famous on-air confession, in the midst of a $2 million blackmail attempt against him in late September and early October of 2009, that he did “creepy things… with women who work with me on this show… that I have had sex with women who work for me on this show.”

 “My response to that is yes I have,” Letterman acknowledged as his studio audience howled with laughter.
 “I have had sex with women who work on this show.
 Would it be embarrassing if it were made public?
 Perhaps it would—especially for the women.”